Complaints – Policy

 We make every effort to respond to and resolve complaints at the time the patient or other people such as carers (relative, friend other consumer) makes them known to us.

 Under the Health Services (Conciliation & Review) Act 1987 people with complaints are encouraged to try to resolve them directly with the health service provider.
 If a satisfactory outcome is not achieved then the complaint can go directly to the Health Services Commissioner for action.
 The public may also call the Office of the Health Services Commissioner at any time concerning a query or to report a complaint.
+The NSW Health Care Complaints Commission may be reached on:

 Under national and state privacy laws: Commonwealth Privacy Act – Privacy Amendment (Private Sector) Act 2000 and APP, MMC must provide and adhere to a complaints process for privacy issues and those related to the APPs/Health Privacy Principles (HPPs).